Kushan2k/digit_prediction_deep_learning/README.md

 The goal of this project is to build a convolutional neural network (CNN) that can accurately classify images of handwritten digits (0-9) from the MNIST dataset.
 The model will be implemented using Python and TensorFlow/Keras.

+also created simple GUI interface using tkinter,ttkbootstrap and opencv for image handiling which lets you pic an image containing number and the model predicts the number

+<br>this is a simple example aim to show the realworld use case of an artificial neural network(ANN)</br>

 ## Dataset

 We are using the MNIST dataset, which is a widely used dataset for handwritten digit classification.
 It consists of 60,000 training images and 10,000 test images, each of size 28x28 pixels.